Indoor Wall Climbing Calories Burned Calculator

 How many calories does indoor wall climbing burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 272 calories during 30 minutes of indoor wall climbing.
-This is based on a MET value of 7.5.
+A person weighing 160 lbs (73 kg) burns approximately 286 calories during 30 minutes of indoor wall climbing.
+This is based on a MET value of 7.5 for indoor wall climbing.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of indoor wall climbing?

-The MET (Metabolic Equivalent of Task) value for indoor wall climbing is 7.5.
+The default MET (Metabolic Equivalent of Task) value for indoor wall climbing is 7.5, while the selected training style uses MET 7.5.
 This means indoor wall climbing burns 7.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is indoor wall climbing good for weight loss?

-Yes, indoor wall climbing is an effective exercise for weight loss.
-With a MET value of 7.5, it burns a significant number of calories per session.
-A 160-lb person burns about 544 calories per hour.
+Yes, indoor wall climbing can be effective for weight loss when performed intensely enough.
+With a selected MET value of 7.5, a 160-lb person burns about 572 calories per hour.
 Combined with a balanced diet, regular indoor wall climbing can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during indoor wall climbing?

 Body weight significantly impacts calorie burn during indoor wall climbing.
-A 120-lb person burns about 204 calories in 30 minutes, while a 250-lb person burns approximately 425 calories in the same time.
+At the selected MET value of 7.5, a 120-lb person burns about 214 calories in 30 minutes, while a 250-lb person burns approximately 447 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does indoor wall climbing work?